Configure Privacy Settings in Matomo

 IP addresses are used by Matomo for identifying where users come from.
 If you are not interested in finding out where your users are visiting from, you can safely anonymise 3 byte(s) in the process above which provides the most privacy.
 However, if you are interested in a visitor’s location you have two options:

-• Privacy Prioritised Geolocation: Set the number of bytes to 1 bytes(s) (more accurate geolocation) or 2 byte(s) (less accurate geolocation) and then select Yes (Recommended for privacy) to use the anonymised IP address for enriching visits.
-Your settings should look like this:
+Privacy Prioritised Geolocation: Set the number of bytes to 1 bytes(s) (more accurate geolocation) or 2 byte(s) (less accurate geolocation) and then select Yes (Recommended for privacy) to use the masked IP address for enriching visits.

-• Accuracy Prioritised Geolocation: Select any number of byte masking options to anonymise the IP address within your database, but select No on the option to use anonymised IP addresses when enriching visits.
-Your settings should look something like this:
+Accuracy Prioritised Geolocation: Select any number of byte masking options to mask the IP address within your database, but select No on the option to use masked IP addresses when enriching visits.
+It means Matomo will use the full IP address for location tracking.
+This provides more accurate geolocation data but processes full IP addresses, which may require user consent.

 Does IP Anonymisation work with IPv6?